kevinlekiller/mpv_scripts/autospeed2/README.md

 #####Basic Description:

-Optionally over or under clocks the monitor refresh rate to be closer to the video fps, then sets the speed of the video to be closer to the monitor refresh rate.
+Optionally changes the monitor refresh rate to be closer to the video fps, then sets the speed of the video to be closer to the monitor refresh rate.

 Lower resource usage than using interpolation.